Best practices for monitoring cloud-based appsPosted Apr 21, 2022 | 8 min. (1581 words)

 Monitor on-premises, hybrid, and cloud infrastructure from the same platform

-Monitoring your on-premise, hybrid, and cloud infrastructure from a single dashboard is a quite convenient way of working.
-And, with modern cloud monitoring services, it’s actually possible.
-Platforms like Azure Monitor let you set up a unified monitoring dashboard that pulls all data you need from the cloud, third parties, and your existing infrastructure.
+Instead of dividing your attention across multiple systems, you’ll ideally want to monitor your on-premise, hybrid, and cloud infrastructure from a single dashboard.
+The good news is it’s possible with modern cloud monitoring services.
+Platforms like Azure Monitor let you set up a unified monitoring dashboard that pulls all data you need from the cloud, third parties, and your internal infrastructure onto a “single pane of glass.”

-Ideally, you should treat your on-premise and cloud infrastructure as one single unit.
-The goal is to gain complete visibility into your entire environment.
-Bring together cloud and on-premise insights as much as possible.
-Getting uniform data makes it easier to correlate problems and take appropriate actions.
-It will also take less time to find anomalies and see the full picture.
+Ideally, you should treat your on-premise and cloud infrastructure as a single system, with the goal of gaining complete visibility across your entire environment.
+Bringing together cloud and on-premise insights and collecting uniform data makes it easier to correlate problems and take appropriate actions.
+It will also take less time to find anomalies and see the whole picture.

 - Service/system availability